 At its best, matcha is creamy, mildly grassy and savoury (umami) all at once.
 Three and a half slurps of nicely frothed matcha and you’re on your way to calm focus and a sense of well-being.

 Matcha benefits us, but how do they make it?

 It’s a labour-intensive process.
 In a nutshell, over several weeks farmers shade the leaves that will become matcha.
 The goal is to develop the flavour of the leaves.
 After the harvest comes steaming and drying, and removal of the stems and veins.
 This mix, known as tencha, is then ground and milled between granite plates.
 To grind and mill thirty grams can take as long as one hour.

-Ceremonial-grade matcha comes in two forms: usucha (thin matcha, for everyday use) and the very thick koicha (reserved for chanoyu, the Japanese tea ceremony).
+Ceremonial matcha is prepared as either usucha (“thin tea”) or the very thick koicha (reserved for chanoyu, the Japanese tea ceremony).
 Koicha is virtually a paste.